 Dover, England is a beautiful coastal city located on the English Channel whose strategic position to France has made it an important port for centuries.
 A day trip to Dover will allow you to see what makes this location such a tourist favorite.
 There are 4 main things to do in Dover and it all can be easily seen in one day.

-Things to do in Dover on a Day Trip
+Things to do on a Day Trip to Dover, England

 A day trip to Dover allows you the opportunity to visit historical landmarks like Dover Castle and the secret wartime tunnels, along with seeing the iconic White Cliffs.